Master0fMagic/course-work-python-win-forms/README.md

 # course-work-python-win-forms

 REQUIREMENTS:
-1) python >3.7 version must be installed on your pc
+1) python >3.7 and pip version must be installed on your pc
 2) node package manager must be installed on your pc

 HOW TO RUN